XuankangLin/ART/README.md

 # ART

 The code for paper "ART: Abstraction Refinement-Guided Training for Provably Correct Neural Networks" appearing in FMCAD'20.
+See tag `fmcad20`.

 ## Installation